The Perfect Outreach Message Example

 The Subject is the One Thing All People See

 For those who are still with me and wonder how they can replicate the success of that message listen up now.
 The subject line is the most important thing.

-I can’t spend all day reading other people wishes, I’m not Santa.
+Even if I wanted to I can’t afford to spend all day reading other people wishes!
+I’m not Santa.
 Here the subject line is telling me everything I need to know:

 why I should be interested (I write about SEO so new tools are of course interesting) and what I should do next (promote it of course, err, I mean give feedback!).